Active Research Topics:

 This research concerns the development of optimal estimation and control tools for stochastic nonlinear dynamical systems.
 The main applications of this work are modeling of gene regulatory networks and epidemic spread of viral diseases, in particular, Covid-19.
 One of the main tools used in this work is the partially-observed Boolean dynamical system (POBDS) model and its optimal state estimator, the Boolean Kalman Filter and Smoother.
 Joint estimation of state and parameters is accomplished using maximum-likelihood, swarm optimization, and Bayesian approaches.
 State-feedback, point-based, and reinforcement-learning control algorithms are developed for optimal intervention.

-Funding: National Science Foundation, Awards CCF-1320884, CCF-1718924.
+Past Funding: NSF Awards CCF-1320884, CCF-1718924.

 -